National Extension College: Teaching methods

-When a student enrols with NEC they receive a login to our online learning portal, learn@nec.
+When a student enrols with NEC they receive a login to an online learning portal.
 They are also allocated a tutor, who is contactable via the learn@nec messaging service.
 The personal tutor is responsible for marking the student's work and providing feedback for the duration of the course.
 In addition to the personal tutor, the student can direct questions and queries to NEC's dedicated Student Support Team.

 Further support for learners comes from NEC's online student forums, which enable learners to contact each other to discuss the course.

 History

 1963-1979

 The National Extension College was first announced in the October 1963 edition of Where?, a monthly journal then published by the Advisory Centre for Education.
-Founder Michael Young introduced the organisation as being the "Invisible College of Cambridge", in reference to the fact that the College would have no teaching premises or full-time teachers of its own and would instead use Cambridge University premises and members of staff from various universities to deliver its courses.
+Founder Michael Young introduced the organisation as being the "Invisible College of Cambridge", in reference to the fact that the college would have no teaching premises or full-time teachers of its own and would instead use Cambridge University premises and members of staff from various universities to deliver its courses.

 Young envisaged a new type of educational institution, designed to provide education to learners without them needing to attend regular classes or adhere to a particular timetable: "We are thinking rather of the people who cannot turn up regularly for ordinary classes... people who must study in odd moments of the week if they are to study at all."

 The NEC initially offered a limited range of courses including O level English and mathematics, various vocational courses and a range of programmes in conjunction with the University of London's external degree programme.
-The College made effective use of local television to increase public awareness of its existence and received more than 3,000 enquiries from potential students in its first eight weeks.
-Five lectures, entitled Dawn University were televised over a week in October 1963 on Anglia Television.
+The college made effective use of local television to increase public awareness of its existence and received more than 3,000 enquiries from potential students in its first eight weeks.
+Five lectures, entitled Dawn University were televised over a week in October 1963 on the ITV network by Anglia Television.

-A major increase in the College's size came in 1964, when the NEC took over the failing University Correspondence College, a Cambridge-based organisation dating back to 1888 who published H. G. Wells' first book Text Book of Biology.
+A major increase in the college's size came in 1964, when the NEC took over the failing University Correspondence College, a Cambridge-based organisation dating back to 1888 who published H. G. Wells' first book Text Book of Biology.
 The takeover granted the NEC an additional 50 staff, an enlarged portfolio of correspondence courses and a larger office from which to operate.

 The NEC continued to expand through the 1960s and 1970s.
-The late 1970s saw a change in emphasis, as the College began offering a range of experimental courses as well as the more traditional "O" and "A" level qualifications.
+The late 1970s saw a change in emphasis, as the college began offering a range of experimental courses as well as the more traditional "O" and "A" level qualifications.
 At the same time the organisation was diversifying and changing its profile, moving from being a traditional correspondence college towards becoming a prolific educational publisher and provider of educational services to both the private and public sectors.
-This broadening of the College's remit necessitated a move to a larger headquarters, so in 1979 the NEC moved to 18 Brooklands Avenue, Cambridge, the building that would be its base for the next 22 years.
+This broadening of the college's remit necessitated a move to a larger headquarters, so in 1979 the NEC moved to 18 Brooklands Avenue, Cambridge, the building that would be its base for the next 22 years.